-“There are plenty of good reasons not to be afraid of fruit,” explains Leslie Beck, a registered dietitian based at Medcan in Toronto.
-“It’s a great source of fibre, potassium, vitamin C and folate – all nutrients shown to reduce the risk of chronic diseases."
+There are plenty of reasons NOT to be afraid of eating fruit.
+At least, that's what Leslie Beck, a dietitian based at Medcan in Toronto, believes.
+"Fruits are an excellent source of fibre, potassium, vitamin C and folic acid which are nutrients capable of reducing the risk of chronic diseases."

-Stick to fresh or frozen fruits
+Stick to fresh or frozen fruit

-If you make a beeline for fresh fruit when you’re at the grocery store, you're on the right track: Fresh and frozen fruits – your best options when you live with diabetes – do not contain any added sugar.
-Canned fruit can work, too, says Beck, so long as you choose varieties packed in water or juice over those canned in syrup.
+If you make a beeline for fresh fruit when you’re at the grocery store, you're on the right track.
+Fresh or frozen fruits are the best options if you live with diabetes.
+The reason is simple: they do not contain any added sugar.
+"Canned fruit can work, too," says Beck.
+"As long as you choose varieties packed in water over those canned in syrup."

 Skip the juice aisle, however.
 Juice lacks the fibre that keeps you feeling full between meals.
-And proceed with caution when shopping for dried fruit.
-Some varieties, particularly cranberries, are sweetened with sugar, Beck notes.
+You should also proceed with caution when shopping for dried fruit.
+"Some varieties, particularly cranberries, are sweetened with sugar," Beck notes.

 Eat fruits that help fight diabetes

-Learn the recommended serving sizes
+Learn about recommended serving sizes

 Choose low-glycemic index fruits